gchq/Gaffer/doc/user-doc/src/main/resources/walkthrough/TheBasics.md

 The StoreTypes file is specific to a particular Store.
 In our example we are using an in-memory 'Mock' Accumulo Store.
 In simple terms, data in Accumulo is stored in rows as keys and values where the key has multiple parts.
 It describes how the data types are mapped into the database that backs the Gaffer Store you've chosen.

-In our StoreTypes file we supply an ${SUM_JAVADOC} [BinaryOperator](https://docs.oracle.com/javase/8/docs/api/java/util/function/BinaryOperator.html) to aggregate the count.int type.
+In our StoreTypes file we supply an ${SUM_JAVADOC} [BinaryOperator](https://docs.oracle.com/javase/8/docs/api/java/util/function/BinaryOperator.html) to aggregate the count.long type.
 Gaffer allows Edges of the same Group to be aggregated together.
 This means that when different vehicles travel from junction 10 to junction 11 the edges will be aggregated together and the count property will represent the total number of vehicles that have travelled between the 2 junctions.